 All Mutual Fund investors have to go through a one-time KYC (Know Your Customer) process.
 Investors should deal only with Registered Mutual Funds (RMF).
-For further information on KYC, RMFs and procedure to lodge a complaint in case of any grievance, you may refer the Knowledge Center section available on the website of Mirae Asset Mutual Fund.
+For further information on KYC, RMFs and procedure to lodge a complaint in case of any grievance, click here.